jobleeyoui/oceanex-slanger/README.md

 make down
 ```

-## Modifying your application code to use the Slanger service
+## Modifying your application code to use the OceanEx Slanger service

-Once you have a Slanger instance listening for incoming connections you need to alter you application code to use the Slanger endpoint instead of Pusher.
+Once you have a OceanEx Slanger instance listening for incoming connections you need to alter you application code to use the OceanEx Slanger endpoint instead of Pusher.
 Fortunately this is very simple, unobtrusive, easily reversable, and very painless.

 First you will need to add code to your server side component that publishes events to the Pusher HTTP REST API, usually this means telling the Pusher client to use a different host and port, e.g. consider this Ruby example